sdaau/yetAnotherGitTute/README.md

     drwxrwxr-x 3 user user 4096 Dec 21 03:07 ..
     drwxrwxr-x 7 user user 4096 Dec 21 03:21 .git

 Now that we're aware of this, we can go back to hiding/ignoring the `.git` subfolder for the rest of the tutorial.
+The rest of the files in the project folder, that are normally visible, are known as "work tree" or "working directory".
 We're now ready to add our first commit to this repository.

 * Note: the naming convention, of naming a `git` repository folder with the extension `[FOLDERNAME].git`, is specific to a so-called "bare" `git` repository, intended for [hosting on a server](https://git-scm.com/book/en/v2/Git-on-the-Server-Getting-Git-on-a-Server).
 A bare repository typically does not contain a working directory, it simply contains all the files that we see inside the `.git` subfolder; here however, we use that naming convention with a non-bare repository, simply to emulate the server context.